abingdonpta/abingdonpta/content/posts/2023-01-04 Garden cleanup/index.md

 ---
-title: Abingdon Community Garden Cleanup
+title: Martin Luther King Day of Service
 summary: Join us for an MLK Day of Service in the Abingdon Garden on January 16.
 slug: mlk day of service
 date: 2023-01-04T20:00:00-04:00